-“I am,” she said in a casual tone, canting on her hip to one side.
+“I am,” she said plainly, canting on her hip to one side.
 “I want to take a shower and change, but I just don’t feel like going anywhere.”

-“No…” she said again in that soft, casual voice, shaking her head.
+“No…” she offered, shaking her head.
 “Stay for a little.
 If you want, I mean.”
 I regarded her for a moment, repeating those last words in my head.
-Thought about making a snappy comment to them, but in the end deemed it unnecessary.
+Thought about making a snappy comment to them, but it would be a poor move.
 She wanted me to stick around.
 I didn’t know what to make of it.
 I’d never walked all the way back to the consulate with her like this.
 She was usually frank with her boundaries, always pushed me away, never suggested openings.

 Her new game was amazing.

 “I guess I can stay for a little,” I finally managed.
 What a shitty response.
 She smiled at me and walked over to what I had to assume was her personal entrance.
 Really, the Suna “consulate” was more like their own personal house in the village.
 It was situated ideally close to the Hokage’s tower, which I supposed was key, but aside from that, it was extraordinarily unimportant looking, not even marked with a sign.
 And here I was about to go inside.

-By the time I closed the door behind me and did walk in, she was walking down the hall of the sparsely decorated house to what I could only assume was the bathroom.
+By the time I closed the door behind me and did walk in, she was walking down the hall of the sparsely decorated interior to what I could only assume was the bathroom.
 Her impressive fan had been laid out on a decidedly Suna-style table, low and broad like a stone.
 The surroundings impressed in me a restful stillness.

 “I’ll only be a few minutes.
 I just want to wash the dirt off,” I heard her muffled voice call out to me.
 All right, then.
 I suppose I should just wait around.
-Hopefully, she didn’t take those extremely long showers most girls took.
+Hopefully, she wasn’t one of those ninja that took those extremely long coping showers.
 I kept to the center of the main room, hands in my pockets, studying the interior before I moved around, as if something would happen to me otherwise.
 Ochre arches and curves, highlighted in washes of diffuse light, replaced usual bright Konoha angles, evoking an arid nest-like coziness.
 It was something to be appreciated.
-Everything was low set to the ground, and flat.
-So simple and plain-looking and sand-colored.
-It felt cozy, almost like an empty room.

 There was no television.
 A few shelves, carved out from the walls, displayed lustrous, transculent glass work, a searing ethereal green characteristic of Suna-made vessels.
-I saw an apothecary bottle sitting by itself on the small table in front of the couch.
+I saw an amber apothecary bottle sitting by itself on the small table in front of the couch.
 There was nothing else to see, so I walked over and unscrewed the cap.
-Some sort of oil, by the consistency.
-It smelled … far too sensual for any ninja.
-The dark glass bottle was half empty.
-I wondered why I never smelled it on her.
-Or if it even was her’s.
+An oil-based infusion, by the consistency.
+It smelled far too… sensual for any ninja.
+The little vessel was filled to half.
+Had I ever smelled it on her?
+Why not?
+Was it even her’s?
 Maybe she just hadn’t worn it around me in particular.
-But then, who does she wear it for?
-I put the cap back on and set the bottle down on the table, deciding it was in my best interest to preoccupy myself with something other than perfume.
+But then, on what occasion would she?
+I put the cap back on and set the bottle down on the table, deciding it was in my best interest to preoccupy myself with something other than fragrant oils.